What do I need to know for my first class?

 I have never done yoga before, can I go to a group class or should I do a private session first?

-Most new students feel alright attending a Level 1 Vinyasas or Yin class, as our experienced Instructors can modify poses to suit differing abilities.
-After a few classes, what first seemed foreign starts to feel natural.
+Most new students feel alright attending a Level 1 Vinyasa or Yin classes, as you’re welcome to modify poses to suit how you’re feeling on the day.
 There is something in each pose for everyone, and you do not need to be flexible or strong to practice yoga.
-If you are pregnant, have chronic pain or are coming back from an injury, a one-on-one session would be best to assess your situation.
-Always communicate injuries or concerns with your Instructor.
-We do however reserve the right for Owners and/or Instructors to restrict clients to a particular class type for safety reasons if necessary.
+If you are pregnant, have chronic pain or are coming back from an injury, a one-on-one session might be best to assess your situation.
+Always communicate injuries or concerns with your teacher.
+We do, however, reserve the right to restrict clients to a particular class type for safety reasons if necessary.